qfpl/growing-a-datepicker/blog/drafts/reflex/widget/growing-a-date-picker-2.md

   { wrapEl :: forall e.
 MonadWidget t m => m e -> m e }
 ```
 This type contains a [phantom type](https://wiki.haskell.org/Phantom_type) which requires you to provide extra type level information.
 In this case, the extra information is an identifier about the element you will be wrapping.
 As well as ensuring that the ``t`` and ``m`` line up with the rest of the Reflex application.
-It is constructed using a function that is the identity of the element that is passed in.
-But lets you wrap the inner element in something else.
+It is constructed using a function that is the identity of the element that is passed in, whilst allowing you to wrap the inner element in something else.

 To use it, specify an empty type, so we have a type level identifier about what you're intending to use it for:
 ```haskell